cszasz/io.adc.plugin.callreceiver/README.md

 ## License

-Cordova PhoneCall receiver is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Cordova PhoneCall receiver is not released yet